 Yukon College's goals of indigenizing the institution and acting on the Truth and Reconciliation Commission's (TRC) calls to action are evident in its work to date.
-Some milestones include: becoming a charter signatory of the national Indigenous Education Protocol (Yukon College, 2016); developing Yukon First Nations core competency requirements for faculty, staff, and students; working internally with First Nations Initiatives to develop new Indigenous curriculum and reviewing existing curriculum for Indigenous content; developing a First Nations research protocol; and initiating Elders-on-campus program.
-Program-level First Nation instructors aspire to indigenize their courses in meaningful ways.
+Some milestones include: becoming a charter signatory of the national Indigenous Education Protocol (Yukon College, 2016); developing Yukon First Nations core competency requirements for faculty, staff, and students; working internally with First Nations Initiatives to develop new Indigenous curriculum and reviewing existing curriculum for Indigenous content; developing a First Nations research protocol; and initiating First Nation Elders-on-campus program.
+Program-level instructors aspire to indigenize their courses in meaningful ways.
 College health programs pay special attention to the TRC's Calls to Action on education and health.
-The TRC highlights that "awareness reconciliation requires of the an acknowledgement of the harm that has been inflicted, atonement for the causes, and action to change behavior" (TRC, 2015, p.
+The TRC highlights that reconciliation requires an "awareness of the past, acknowledgement of the harm that has been inflicted, atonement for the causes, and action to change behavior" (TRC, 2015, p.
 6).